lauslim12/Anzu/README.md

 After deploying the application, put the URL of your deployed application into your LINE Official Account webhook.
 Doing that solves the deployment.
 Feel free to add the LINE account to use your own personal LINE scheduler!

-## Automated CRON Setup
+## Automated Cron Setup

-CRON is used to schedule timers of when Anzu would remind its users about tasks to be done.
+Cron is used to schedule timers of when Anzu would remind its users about tasks to be done.
 Like a true scheduler bot, cronjobs are run at the following times (GMT +7 time):

 - 01:00 (to clean up expired tasks)
 - 17:00 (to remind a user / group / room about a task)

 If you have a paid LINE subscription, you can add more reminders.
 However, as I am stuck with the free version, I'll keep them at two reminders per day.

 A note to keep in mind that if there are no expired tasks, Anzu will not notify anything at 01:00.
 This is done so that the bandwith is not wasted.
+Another thing to note is that by default, this application uses the compact reminder function for the schedulers (refer to `functions/scheduleFunctions`).

 We have to take into consideration that Heroku free dynos sleep every 30 minutes when our application is not running.
 When our application is sleeping, the cronjobs made with `node-cron` **will not run**.